Gassandrid/ewan.my/content/Notes/Selfstudy Mathematics/Differential/Dynamical Systems Theory.md

 ![[Pasted image 20250912133313.png]]

 These kind of manfiold embeddings only emerge because we have paired many different state variables as dimensions in a high dimensional space.
 This is a common technique in Dynamical Systems Theory, where we often study the behavior of systems in high-dimensional spaces.
-Then, we can get a visual understanding of the system's behavior by projecting it onto a lower-dimensional space using techniques like [[UMAP]].
+Then, we can get a visual understanding of the system's behavior by projecting it onto a lower-dimensional space using techniques like [[Uniform Manifold Approximation and Projection|UMAP]].

 ---